datastaxdevs/workshop-introduction-to-nosql/README.md

 database through the Swagger UI.
 Once created, store its value in a safe place (the Astra console won't show that to you again!) and do not post it in public.

+To create the token from your main dashboard (where your databases are listed) simply click on the "..." menu next to your database and choose "Generate a token".
+Choose the role "Database Administrator" and click on "Generate Token".

-To create the token go to the Astra dashboard, open the Organization menu on the top left and choose "Organization settings", then "Token Management" and finally you will be able to generate a new token.
-Choose the role "Database Administrator".
+_Alternatively, go to the Astra dashboard, open the Organization menu on the top left and choose "Organization settings", then "Token Management" and finally you will be able to generate a new token.
+Choose the role "Database Administrator"._

 Download the token in CSV format and/or copy its value to a handy place such as a text editor: we will use it immediately!